• Skip to main content

 Jump to Recipe - Print Recipe

-With two of the worlds healthiest foods together in one delicious stew, there is no excuse not to try this.
-Nutrient-dense and probiotic-rich kimchi works together with fibre and protein-loaded beans to create a truly nutritious and delicious kimchi stew.
+With two of the worlds healthiest foods together in one delicious stew, there is no excuse not to try this vegetarian kimchi stew recipe.
+Nutrient-dense and probiotic-rich kimchi works together with fibre and protein-loaded beans to create a truly nutritious and delicious kimchi jjigae.

-A kimchi stew, or kimchi jjigae, is comfort food in Korea.
+A kimchi stew, or kimchi jjigae, is a comfort food in Korea.
 It usually incorporates pork or tofu or both.
-This version uses a selection of beans, enhancing its nutritional benefits while sacrificing none of the magnificent flavour.
+This vegetarian kimchi stew recipe uses a selection of beans, enhancing its nutritional benefits while sacrificing none of the magnificent flavour.

 Kimchi